JuliaAstro/LombScargle.jl/README.md

 ### Fast Algorithm ###

-When the observation times are evenly spaced, you can use a fast O[N log(N)] algorithm proposed by Press & Rybicki (1989) that greatly speed-up computations by giving an approximation of the true Lomb-Scargle periodogram, which has complexity O[N^2].
+When the observation times are evenly spaced, you can use a fast O[N log(N)] algorithm proposed by Press & Rybicki (1989) that greatly speeds up computations by giving an approximation of the true Lomb-Scargle periodogram, which has complexity O[N^2].
 The larger the number of datapoints, the more accurate the approximation.
 Note that this method internally performs a